mertall/mertall/_pages/about.md

 ## TLDR

 Mridul is an undergraduate at University of California - Davis (2021) with concentration in Mathematics and Scientific Computation
-He has proved his problem solving acumen through continual practice with [simple and effective methodologies](https://mertall.github.io/mertall//cv/#skills) in defining and finding solutions to a problem while he brings the encompassing and diverse experience of delivering unique solutions for a [plethora of industries](https://mertall.github.io/mertall//cv/#research)
+Defining and finding solutions to a problem through continual practice with [simple and effective methodologies](https://mertall.github.io/mertall//cv/#skills)
+Bringing encompassing and diverse experience of unique delivered solutions for a plethora of industries-below and [here](https://mertall.github.io/mertall//cv/#research)

 ## My Experience